Agni-EkAkinchan/Bahushruta-Fonts/README.md

 This is an attempt to create 'bahushruta' fonts for Indian languages.
-Bahushruta Devanagari.
-As I started, wasnt sure if more than a POC like output was possible, but this is fairly workable Fonts now.
+As I started, wasnt sure if more than a POC like output was possible, but this is fairly usable now.

-Includes below scripts so far.
+Bahushruta Devanagari includes below scripts so far.
 Odia
 Kannada
 Gujarati
 Gurumukhi
+Tamil
 Telugu
 Bengali
 Malayalam